wilkster/SnipShape/Readme.md

 ## Credits

-**Credits:**
-Fanatic Guru / SKAN / iseahound plus
+Fanatic Guru / SKAN / iseahound / Descolada plus
-The work of dozens of people inspired this script.
+the work of dozens of people inspired this script.
-Many of them sited/listed in the source code:
+Many more of them sited/listed in the source code:

 | Script | Link |
 | ------ | ------ |